giellalt/lang-mdf/mdf.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-mdf/blob/main/../src/fst/affixes/adjectives.lexc)</small>Pronoun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-mdf/blob/main/../src/fst/affixes/adjectives.lexc)</small>This is where new words are added as lexc entries before they are

-The Moksha language pronouns inflect in the same cases as regular nouns, but ...
+added to the xml source files. автор:автор PROP_KAL "(eng) /(fin) /(rus) " ;

-PRONOUNS
+ADD PROPER NOUNS BELOW